tarikguney/OAuth20/README.md

 The access token format this project uses is JWT bearer token.
 Therefore, you can verify the token there: https://www.jsonwebtoken.io/

-The secret used in the HMAC signature digest is `guney`.
-Silly but works for now.
+The secret used in the HMAC signature digest is `client_id`.
+Silly, but it is how things work for now.

+## Contribute

+I always welcome PRs from the community.
+As you may know, this project is developed during live streams on my channel at http://youtube.com/tarikguneyphd.
+Currently, the videos are in Turkish but perhaps later we can have a summary video in English, too.
+Anyhow, please feel free to send me pull requests.

 ## Changes `(order by timestamp desc)`

+- **[10/06/2019]** Returning correctly formatted response for `access_token` request for both successful and erroneous  situations.
-- JWT Token generation is now working.
+- [Older Date] JWT Token generation is now working.
-- Tested with Postman and works nice!
+- [Older Date] Tested with Postman and works nice!
 Try it yourself